kristinejin/Numbat-Backend/README.md

 Notes
 ---
 This application is created for SENG2021 (Software Engineering Workshop) project by myself, Mathew, Peter and Surya.
-I primarily worked on the backend with another member from the team.
+I primarily worked on the backend with another member while the frontend is done by the other two members.
 I also designed the User Interface on Figma.